Best Fitbit Comparison

 Fitbit Ionic +1

 For a device that you wear all day long, battery life becomes an essential aspect when making the purchase.
 All the devices considered for this comparison review are powered by a Lithium-polymer battery.
-Fitbit Alta HR leads the way with up to 7 days of battery life while the others which include the Fitbit Ace, Charge 2, and Flex 2 coming in close at 5 days.
+Fitbit Alta HR and the Charge 3 lead the way with up to 7 days of battery life.
+The Versa 2 also has a pretty solid battery life of 6+ days.
+Other models like the Fitbit Ace, Charge 2, and Flex 2 coming in close at 5 days.
+The Inspire series too offers a battery life that can last for 5 days.

 The Iconic is slightly further behind largely because of its much larger screen with a battery life of 4 days.
 However it requires a quick one to two hours of charge time and incorporates a GPS battery life of up to 10 days which is quite impressive.
 The Fitbit Versa also has a battery life of 4 days and charge time of two hours.